sarabdev/taxi-to-airport/README.md

 ### Core Functionality

 - **Smart Booking System**: Book rides from/to airports or custom locations
+- **Round Trip Booking**: Book both outbound and return journeys with automatic 10% discount on return
+- **Date & Time Selection**: Schedule your pickup and return with convenient date/time pickers
 - **Vehicle Selection**: Choose from a variety of vehicles based on passenger count and luggage requirements
-- **Dynamic Pricing**: Real-time price calculation based on distance and vehicle type
+- **Dynamic Pricing**: Real-time price calculation based on distance, vehicle type, and trip type
 - **Secure Payment**: Integrated payment processing (simulated for demo)
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices